zr0fve/veera/README.md

 - Quick navigation to common screens.
 - Link user profile for last used support summon.
 - Automatic spark progress calculation.
-- More features & tools coming...

 # Disclaimer

-__WARNING: Regardless of how low the risk is, Veera is still an unofficial tool and thus against TOS.__
+__WARNING: Regardless of how low the risk is, This is still an unofficial tool and thus against TOS.__

-Veera is a WIP which means bugs, inefficiencies, regular changes, and the occasional DIY.

-Veera is a passive QoL extension.
-It does not modify anything about the game, its data, browser page, UI, requests, nor overlays anything.
-It only reads and displays game traffic for ease of use, or loads it from its own local storage.
-No requests are made by Veera itself.
-Chrome loads thumbnails like for a normal page.
-Raid hosting works with URLs like bookmarks.
+Forked for educational/learning purposes only.

 # Installation & Usage